 - 1. To implement the new flooring as recommended by the Noise and Vibration Assessment Report; - 2.
 Provide certification from an acoustic consultation that the new flooring has been installed in accordance with the recommendations of the Noise and Vibration Assessment Report; - 3.
-Following the installation of new flooring, an Acoustic Consultant to conduct detailed airborne noise measurements to ascertain whether actual noise emissions from activities at the gym exceed the assigned levels under the Environmental Protection (Noise) Regulations 1997 based on the site conditions; - 4.
-Acoustic Consultant to then identify whether any additional measures are required to be implemented to ensure sound level emissions from the gym would not exceed the assigned levels under the Environmental Protection (Noise) Regulations 1997.
-This would be detailed within an updated Noise and Vibration Assessment Report.
-Noise measurement testing shall include, but is not limited to: - Amplified music; - Noise from coach directions; - All weight drop scenarios; - Mechanical plant and equipment; and - Testing of a class with 20 patrons. - 5.
+Following the installation of new flooring, an Acoustic Consultant to conduct detailed airborne noise measurements to ascertain whether actual noise emissions from activities at the gym exceed the assigned levels under the Environmental Protection (Noise) Regulations 1997 based on the site conditions: - 4.
+Acoustic Consultant to then identify whether any additional measures are required to be implemented to ensure noise emissions from the gym would not exceed the assigned levels under the Environmental Protection (Noise) Regulations 1997.
+This would be detailed within an updated Noise and Vibration Assessment Report; - 5.
 Once the updated Noise and Vibration Assessment Report has been prepared by the Acoustic Consultant, a copy is required to be provided to the City.
 This is to ensure the City is aware of any additional building upgrades or mitigation measures needed; - 6.
-Applicant to prepare and submit a Noise and Vibration Management Plan to the City which incorporates all measures specified in the updated Noise and Vibration Assessment Report, and which also covers the following: - (a) All mitigation measures required to ensure noise emissions from the gym do not exceed the assigned levels under the Environmental Protection (Noise) Regulations 1997 for all operating hours: - (b) States that the roller door and rear hinged access door between the building and Eden Street are to be fully closed during all operating hours:

-- This is a direct recommendation from the current Noise and Vibration Assessment Report; and - (c) States that all patron access and egress before 7:00am shall be from Fitzgerald Street only: - The current Noise and Vibration Assessment Report recommends that access from Eden Street should be limited before 7:00am.
+Applicant to prepare and submit a Noise and Vibration Management Plan to the City which incorporates all measures specified in the updated Noise and Vibration Assessment Report, and which also covers the following: - (a) All mitigation measures required to ensure noise emissions from the gym do not exceed the assigned levels under the Environmental Protection (Noise) Regulations 1997 for all operating hours; - (b) States that the roller door and rear hinged access door between the building and Eden Street are to be fully closed during all operating hours: - This is a direct recommendation from the current Noise and Vibration Assessment Report; - (c) States that all patron access and egress before 7:00am shall be from Fitzgerald Street only: - The current Noise and Vibration Assessment Report recommends that access from Eden Street should be limited before 7:00am.
 This requirement conflicts with subpoint 6(b) and provides uncertainty for surrounding residents, the operator and for any potential future compliance investigation should a complaint be received.
 Based on the need for certainty in conditions and considering neighbour concerns, it is appropriate to remove any ambiguity and ensure that no access to-or-from the gym is permitted from Eden Street during operating hours; - (d) A procedure that details how the operator would deal with any complaints and breaches to the Noise and Vibration Management Report.